WorkflowAgent

 onStepFinish({ usage, finishReason }) {

-console.log("Step done:", { finishReason });
+console.log('Step done:', { finishReason });

 },

-onFinish({ steps, totalUsage }) {
+onEnd({ steps, totalUsage }) {

 console.log(`Completed in ${steps.length} steps`);